raviqqe/mfmt/README.md

 `mfmt` is a language formatter library written in Rust inspired by `go fmt`.
 It's designed to be (almost) configuration-free and generous about styling.
 What it is focused on is simply aligning indentations.

-`mfmt` is used in the following projects.
+This library is used in the following projects.

 - [Pen programming language](https://github.com/pen-lang/pen)
 - [`schemat`, the Scheme formatter](https://github.com/raviqqe/schemat)